DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 1. On Broad Non-split VPN.
 Find instructions [here](https://broad.io/vpn) to set up your VPN.
 2. Docker is running
 3. Postgres database is started
-4. Environmental variables are set (replace 'zzz' with your initials or "dev" depending on what you're trying to access).
+4. Environmental variables are set (where "zzz" is your initials or the environment (i.e. "dev"))).
 Below you'll find a list of parameters, you may need some or all of these depending on what you're trying to run.
   * export NVM_DIR="$HOME/.nvm"
   * export VAULT_ADDR=https://clotho.broadinstitute.org:8200